kyleboas/tacticsjournal.com/drafts/2023-3-3-Match-Preview-Man-City-vs-Newcastle-04Mar2023.md

 Newcastle will look to press high and aggressively when the ball is in Man City's defensive end to force Ederson (GK) to play the ball long.
 Man City prefers to play short and will defend by attempting to control possession.

-I think Man City should elect to go with Bernardo Silva over Kevin De Bruyne in the midfield, as he is more press-resistant with his back to the defender.
+I think Man City should elect to go with Bernardo Silva over Kevin De Bruyne in the midfield, as he is more press-resistant with his back to the defender and has a higher defensive work-rate.
 That ability to receive the ball facing the goal and turn will be important to help work the ball out of Man City's defensive end when they are being pressed.

+> Pep Guardiola: "If I need for example, build-up from left-back is most important, then Aymeric Laporte is going to play every game.
+But sometimes I need a defender, defender, defender in the box, and [Nathan] Ake and Ruben [Dias] are the best..."

+Ruben Dias (RCB) and Kyle Walker (RB) are in the lineup to stop Allan Saint-Maximin (LW).
+The speedy and agile Allan Saint-Maximin will try to dribble past the equally quick Kyle Walker, to get inside the box.
+This is why I would want Silva (CM) on Man City's right-hand side to help Walker deal with Saint-Maximin on the wing.
+He had a lot of success in their first head-to-head on August 21, 2022, so Man City should look to neutralize him without sacrificing the effectiveness of the press from Aymeric Laporte (LCB) and Nathan Ake (LB) on Newcastle's right-wing.

 Man City has the qualitative superiority, but Newcastle plays better as a unit.
 They have a deeper understanding of where each player should be and their role because of the simplicity of their structure, and their lineups are more consistent.
 You can see their chemistry at play when they counter-press.